-If you are charged with a DUI offense, the attorneys at The Law Ladies can help.
+If you are charged with a DUI offense and facing a potential license suspension, the attorneys at The Law Ladies can help.
 Contact them today!

 Even if a DUI is your first offense, you might face specific problems and loss of privilege to potential business deals for several years, if not for the rest of your life.
 In cases where the DUI is drug-related, you can face more problems, such as losing your Georgia HOPE Scholarship due to a drug conviction.

 If this is your first DUI offense ever, don’t think that DUI is not a big deal.
 The judge will not be lenient on you due to the fact that this is “just” your first DUI.
-Georgia DUI laws are amongst the strictest driving under the influence statutes in America.
+DUI laws in Georgia are amongst the strictest statutes in America.
 The judge can’t do much to help a first time DUI offender in GA.

 What Does OCGA DUI Say About First Offense?

 The DUI statute (OCGA 40-6-391) mandates classifications of first DUI conviction and necessary minimum DUI penalties (for each category) that can not be waived:

 - Prison of 24 hours or more, if the chemical test is 0.08 grams percent or more;